-In actuality it’s a theory that few scientists take seriously.
+In actuality, it’s a theory that no serious scientists take seriously.

-And yes out of the tens of thousand of scientist worldwide, I’m sure you can fine one or two that are LoA advocates, just as you can find some that think the link between smoking and lung cancer is tenuous.
+And yes, out of the tens of thousands of scientist worldwide, I’m sure you can find one or two that are LoA advocates like the quack, Deepak Chopra.

-Lot’s of people believed witches floated, the earth was the center of the solar system, mentally ill people were possessed by the devil and Orson Wells was announcing a real life Martian invasion that happened to coincide with Halloween.
+Lot’s of people believed witches floated, the earth was the centre of the solar system, mentally ill people were possessed by the devil and Orson Wells was announcing a real-life Martian invasion that happened to coincide with Halloween.

 Millions of people still believe the self development urban myth that we only use 10% of our brain when science had proven beyond doubt the decimal place is in the wrong place and the true figure is 100%.